Why Patients Might Consider Upper Arm Lift Surgery (Brachioplasty)

 For the first week after surgery your arm and shoulder movements may be limited.
 However as the skin stretches and gets used to its new position, you’ll slowly regain your range of movement.

-When will I see the end result of an Arm Lift?
+When will I see the end result of my arm lift or brachioplasty?

 The effect of brachioplasty is immediate, although it may take you a few months to fully appreciate the final result.
 That’s because there may still be some residual bruising and swelling, although you will be able to see the new shape of your arms.